mlgxmez/CarND-Behavioral-Cloning-P3/my_report.md

 #### 2. Creation of the Training Set & Training Process

 Images from Udacity were good enough to train the model.
 The 20% of all the images where randomly assigned to the test set and the rest to train the model.
 Besides the usual normalization process and cropping the images no other method was used in the preprocessing step.

+![alt text][image2]  ![alt text][image3]

+The image on the left shows an image from the front camera of the car and the image on the right shows the output image from the cropping layer.